asciamanna/asciamanna.github.io/_drafts/an-agile-adoption-conversation.md

 How is your team estimating?

-__*Our estimates are used to see if we will meet management deadlines.
-Or at least increase the organization's confidence we will meet their deadlines.
+__*Our estimates are used to see if we will meet management's deadlines.
+Or at least increase the organization's confidence we will meet the deadlines.
 Management has said it's important that all of our teams estimate the same way since they are so interested in our velocity.
 They want it to be as similar as possible across teams.
 We do a lot of high-level estimates for our large projects.*__

 How do you do those?